DS 7 E-TENSE range, MPG, CO2 & charging

 On the plus side, its electric range is pretty good for the class, the battery tops up quickly and the car does its utmost to stay in zero-emissions mode during everyday driving, so making the most of its electric running potential isn't too much of a chore.

 DS 7 E-TENSE range, MPG & CO2 emissions

 The DS 7 plug-in hybrid promises to travel up to 43 miles on electric power alone, which is pretty competitive with SUV rivals.
 Its drivetrain isn't as eager to switch to petrol power as some other plug-in hybrids', either, so you should be able to do quite a bit of your everyday motoring without using a drop of petrol.

 Make the most of that electric range and you just might be able to get in sight of the car's official fuel-economy figures, which hover around the 200mpg mark.
 Experience has shown that hitting these sorts of numbers in real-world driving is tricky, but as long as you're not flooring it everywhere, the E-TENSE should prove to be more efficient than its purely petrol equivalent.

 And while the savings at the petrol pump may not be enormous, the financial benefit for company-car drivers compared to a diesel or petrol DS 7 is significant, thanks to the plug-in's ultra-low Benefit-in-Kind (BiK) tax band.

-Official CO2 emissions are where plug-in hybrids really shine and the DS 7 is no exception, putting out between 30 and 39g/km depending on what wheel size you choose.
-That's well below the 75g/km threshold to qualify for London Congestion Charge exemption until October 2021 and, when combined with the aforementioned electric range, gives you the ultra-low company-car tax rating that's one of this car's biggest attractions.
+Official CO2 emissions are where plug-in hybrids really shine and the DS 7 is no exception, putting out between 33 and 40g/km depending on which version you choose.

 In This Review